 Bananas and plantains together are the world’s fourth most important food crop, following rice, wheat, and corn.
 They are grown in every humid tropical region are cultivated every day of the year.

-There are hundreds of varieties ranging in colour from yellow to green to dark red.
+There are hundreds of varieties ranging in color from yellow to green to dark red.
 The plantain is considered a vegetable, while others are considered fruit and referred to as dessert-bananas.

 According to the Future Harvest of the 95 million metric tons of bananas grown annually, approximately one-third is produced in each of Latin America, Africa, and Asia.
 Some 85 percent of the global crop is produced for home consumption and local trade, largely without the use of pesticides, leaving them highly susceptible to disease.
 The 15 percent of the global banana crop grown for export relies heavily on chemical inputs.